TrailBlazer: Trajectory Control for Diffusion-Based Video Generation: Method

-The trailing attention maps indices $\TTT \subset \{ i | i \in \mathbb{N}, |\PPP| < i \leq N_P \}$ is the set of indices corresponding the cross-attention maps generated without a prompt word association, where $N_P$ denotes the maximum prompt length that a tokenizer model can take, which is $N_P=77$ when CLIP is used \cite{CLIP}.
-It serves as a means of controlling the spatial location of the synthesized subject and its attributes.
-A larger number of trailing indices set provides greater controllability but comes with the risk of failed reconstruction, as illustrated in \FigRef{fig:abl_trailings}.
-We refer reader to the work \cite{ma2023directed} for more detail.
+The trailing attention maps indices $\TTT \subset \{ i | i \in \mathbb{N}, |\PPP| < i \leq N_P \}$ is the set of indices corresponding to the cross-attention maps generated without a prompt word association, where $N_P$ denotes the maximum prompt length that a tokenizer model can take, which is $N_P=77$ when CLIP is used \cite{CLIP}.
+The trailing attention maps serve as a means of controlling the spatial location of the synthesized subject and its attributes.
+A larger trailing indices set $|\mathcal{T}|$ provides greater controllability but comes with the risk of failed reconstruction \cite{ma2023directed}.